M4Rv25/FEMM-Customized-/README.md

 -	The sidebar is removed and integrated into the topbar (except for lua buttons; they were removed).

--	Panning directions were inverted (feels more intuitive to me).
+-	Panning directions were inverted (feels more intuitive to me), and panning distance was reduced.

 -	Mesh is now finer (low resolution previously impacted results).
     NOTE: I do see the compromised solving time ...